Heroes for Hope

 Heroes for Hope: Starring the X-Men is a 1985 Marvel comic book designed to raise awareness about hunger in Africa.
 Proceeds from the comic went to the American Friends Service Committee, to assist in their work on behalf of African famine relief and recovery.
 Published in the form of a "comic jam" or exquisite corpse, the book featured an all-star lineup of comics creators as well as authors from outside the comic book industry, such as Stephen King, George R. R. Martin, and Edward Bryant.
 Stan Lee, co-creator of the X-Men, wrote the new team of X-Men for the first time for Heroes for Hope.
 It also saw a rare Alan Moore Marvel Comics credit outside his early Marvel UK work.

-Heroes for Hope featured some memorable artist/writer and penciler/inker pairings, including Stan Lee and John Buscema; Stephen King and Bernie Wrightson; Moore and Richard Corben; Harlan Ellison, Frank Miller, and Bill Sienkiewicz; Mike Baron and Steve Rude, Howard Chaykin inked by Walt Simonson; and John Byrne and Terry Austin reuniting on the X-Men.
+Heroes for Hope featured artist/writer and penciler/inker pairings such as Stan Lee and John Buscema; Stephen King and Bernie Wrightson; Moore and Richard Corben; Harlan Ellison, Frank Miller, and Bill Sienkiewicz; Mike Baron and Steve Rude, Howard Chaykin inked by Walt Simonson; and John Byrne and Terry Austin reuniting on the X-Men.

 Speakeasy magazine reported in April 1986 that Heroes for Hope raised $150,000 for the American Friends Service Committee.